3 Helpful things runners should know about patellar tendonitis exercises

 The good news is that you can use pain to guide you through rehab.
 It's all about knowing your baseline pain levels and what pain ranges are safe for you to work in.

-The patellar tendonitis rehab program in the app is a great resource for any runner trying to overcome this injury.
+Need more help with your rehab?
+The patellar tendonitis rehab program in the app is a great resource for any runner trying to overcome patellar tendonitis.
 It considers all of the principles discussed in this article and provides a step-by-step guide to help you get better.